quackextractor/M-zapisky/maturita/CJ/quiz/instructions.md

   * At least one 'text_analysis' question focusing on the 'Příprava neuměleckého textu' section.
   * At least one 'flashcard' or 'matching' question dedicated to the 'Vysvětlení termínů' (terminology) section.
 * If type is 'multiple_choice':
   * options: Array of exactly 4 strings.
 1 correct, 3 plausible distractors.
-DISTRACTORS MUST BE DRAWN FROM THE PROVIDED TEXT (e.g., use other authors, tropes, or concepts mentioned as traps).
+DISTRACTORS MUST BE SOURCED STRICTLY FROM EITHER THE PROVIDED TEXT OR FROM BOOKS LISTED IN THE "seznam-common.md" FILE (e.g., use other authors, tropes, or concepts mentioned as traps).
 Do not hallucinate generic distractors.
   * correctAnswer: Exactly 1 string that perfectly matches the correct item in the options array.
 * If type is 'flashcard':
   * options: Exactly an empty array [].